Friday, June 14, 2019

 Talbot began his career with Ipswich Town in 1971.
 He made 227 appearances for Ipswich, and won the 1977–78 FA Cup.
 In 2013, Talbot was inducted into the Ipswich Town F.C.
 Hall of Fame.
 In 1979, Talbot moved to Arsenal, winning that year's FA Cup.
 He was the first player for more than 100 years to win the FA Cup with two different teams in consecutive seasons.
 From 1977 to 1980, he was capped 6 times.

 Alan Ball was the youngest member of England's World Cup winning team in 1966.
-He started his career with Blackpool.
+He also played in the 1970 World Cup.
+He started his career with Blackpool in 1962.
 He also played with Everton, Arsenal, Southampton and various clubs in North America and Hong Kong.
 He played 72 times for England and was a key player at the World Cup finals in 1966 and 1970.
 He missed the ill-fated World Qualifying match vs Poland in 1973 due a suspension.

 Alan Ball